Human Resources and Organisational Development - privacy notice

 We may share your information with:

-- Organisation such as the Local Government Ombudsman, Information Commissioner, Care Quality Commission, and Ofsted (This is not an exhaustive list)
+- Organisation such as the Local Government Ombudsman, Information Commissioner, Care Quality Commission, Public Health England, Department of Health and Social Care and Ofsted (this is not an exhaustive list).

 We may share information in accordance with the National Fraud Initiative.
 For more information please refer to:

 - Our National Fraud Initiative page

 We will not sell or rent your information to third parties.

 We will not share your information with third parties for marketing purposes.

 How long will we keep your information for?

 We keep and dispose of all records in line with our record retention schedule.
 We will comply with Data Protection legislation.